 Back To Stories

+John was connected with Project Renewal’s Parole Support and Treatment Program, and brought the same full commitment to that partnership that he had to his years of service.
 John’s PSTP case worker met him at the parole office and took him directly to supportive housing.
-“That was the key.
-I never had to navigate through the homeless shelter system,” says John.
+“That was the key – I never had to navigate the homeless shelter system,” he said.

-Today, John is living in one of Project Renewal’s permanent apartments and successfully maintains his mental health with consistent support.
-He is preparing to continue his previous career in property management by taking computer and real estate classes.
-John looks forward to connecting with our employment team and returning to the workforce in 2023.
-“When you have your own home, you can dream about your future,” John says.
+Today, John lives in one of Project Renewal’s permanent housing programs and maintains his mental health with consistent support.
+He is preparing to continue his career in property management through computer and real estate classes.
+He looks forward to connecting with Project Renewal’s employment team and returning to the workforce.
+“When you have your own home, you can dream about your future,” he says.

 “Project Renewal made an investment in me and provides me with the resources I need to succeed.
 It is a partnership.”